ludavid15/notes/structures/_posts/2021-06-12-fundamentals.md

 5. Now find the additional shear flow caused by the shear force being applied away from the shear center.
 Assuming all walls are of the same thickness, the shear flow will be constant in every wall in this pure torsion case.

-6.Add the two resultant shear flows together to get the total.
+6. Add the two resultant shear flows together to get the total.